bexcool/Fluent-Web-Framework/README.md

  Framework for creating fluent Windows 11 design for your website.

 ## Documentation
-Visit [Fluent Web Framework webpage](https://cdn.spej.eu/fwf/showcase/) - still in progress
+Visit the [Fluent Web Framework](https://cdn.spej.eu/fwf/showcase/) - still in progress
 ### Some controls
 ![obrazek](https://user-images.githubusercontent.com/53868994/151600056-709ddcb5-838a-4f69-a518-a249130aa712.png)
 ### Expander